EmpowerHerCommunity/EHC-Website/README.md

 Here are some of the links you should look out for to make navigation on the site easier for you.
 ### Top links

+- Home
-- xxxxxx
+- About Us
-- xxxxxx
+- Events
-- xxxxxx
+- Contact
-- xxxxxx
+- Volunteer